gnebehay/schoselwette/wette/static/rules.markdown

 ---

-## Achievements
+## Goals
 In the past players often stopped betting during later cup stages when they realised they couldn't get to the first three ranks in the score table anymore.
-This is why we decided to introduce achievements that you can win even if you have a low overall score.
-You compete with the other players for the highest rank of each achievement.
-If you end first on the ranking of an achievement at the end of the cup you win 4% of the pot.
-In case multiple players score the same amount of points for an achievement they split the 4%.
+This is why we decided to introduce goals that you can win even if you have a low overall score.
+You compete with the other players for the highest rank of each goal.
+If you end first on the ranking of a goal at the end of the cup you win 4% of the pot.
+In case multiple players score the same amount of points for a goal they split the 4%.

 ### Gambler
-Player with most correct bets on highest odds of matches wins this achievement.
+Player with most correct bets on highest odds of matches wins this goal.
 For example:

 * Germany plays Saudi Arabia